Marcel-MD/geo-distributed-message-broker/README.md

 This project is still in development and does not meet all requirements outlined below.

+### Todo

+1. Add some form of authentication
+2. Sync data when a new node joins the network
+3. Add and remove nodes dynamically at runtime
+4. Create configurable Docker image and deployment guide

+### How to run

 To run the message broker in it's default configuration:
 ```bash
 docker compose up --build